-This guide will help you upskill your mobile application tester skills and help you stand out as an impactful player in the QA team.
+This guide will help you enhance your mobile testing skills and position you as a valuable asset to the QA team.

 What is a Mobile Application?